Internal Accounting Controls Requirements for Issuers

 - recorded accountability for assets is compared with the existing assets at reasonable intervals, and appropriate action is taken regarding any differences.

-Common Internal Controls Violations
+Common Inadequate Internal Accounting Controls

 Over the past few years, the SEC has increasingly enforced rules that require companies to maintain sufficient internal controls over financial reporting (“ICFR”).
-Despite this, a recent report by the Public Company Accounting Oversight Board (“PCAOB”) revealed that one of the most frequent audit deficiencies continues to be inadequate internal controls.
+Despite this, a recent report by the Public Company Accounting Oversight Board (“PCAOB”) revealed that one of the most frequent audit deficiencies continues to be inadequate internal accounting controls.
 Violations include:

 - failing to devise and maintain adequate internal controls, as specified under Section 13(b)(2)(B) of the Securities Exchange Act of 1934 (“Exchange Act”);